conan-io/docs/reference/config_files/global_conf.rst

 * General HTTP(python-requests) configuration.
 * Number of retries when downloading/uploading recipes.
 * Related tools configurations (used by toolchains, helpers, etc.)
+* :ref:`Policies<reference_policies>`, which are a set of rules to enforce certain behaviors from Conan.
 * Others (required Conan version, CLI non-interactive, etc.)

 Let's briefly explain the three types of existing configurations: